getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 export function baz() { .. }
 ```

-You can import that entire API to a single module namespace binding as:
+You can import that entire API to a single module namespace binding:

 ```js
 import * as foo from "foo";